 Instrumentation includes a sweeping 120-mph speedometer along with a NOS “ribbon-style” tachometer mounted to the steering column.
 A Shiftworks Sport Gauge conversion was installed, allowing for supplementary gauges including fuel level, voltage, coolant temperature, and oil pressure.
 The five-digit odometer reads 94k miles, 1K of which have been added since the owner and long-time car collector acquired the Nova in 2020.

 The 283ci V8 engine is original to the car and has been upgraded with several performance modifications.
 These include a custom grind camshaft, pushrods, and lifters, Edelbrock 600cfm four-barrel carburetor, aluminum intake manifold Hedman Elite headers, Pertronics ignition, MSD plug wires and dual exhaust with Magnaflow mufflers.
-The Saginaw 4-speed manual transmission is original to the car as well and has been rebuilt with a new Hayes clutch, throw-out bearing, and linkage.
+The Saginaw 4-speed manual transmission is original to the car as well and has been rebuilt with a new Hayes clutch, throw-out bearing, axle seals and linkage in the last 5k miles.
 The factory 10-bolt rear end is also original and features a 3.08:1 gear ratio.
-In addition to items mentioned previously, within the previous 1K miles, the car received tuning including timing and carburetor adjustments.
-The Nova benefited from a clutch replacement, new axle seals and bearings, and an oil change within 5K miles.
+In addition to items mentioned previously, within the previous 1K miles the car received tuning including timing and carburetor adjustments.

 The sale includes extensive records included when the seller acquired the car, as well as the original replaced parts including the factory manual, carburetor, and fuel gauges (carrying a proper date code).
 Factory documentation includes the original Protect-O-Plate, owner’s manual, and the original selling dealer license plate frames.